Stem Cell Treatment for Rheumatoid Arthritis Autoimune

 How Does Stem Cell Therapy for Rheumatoid Arthritis Work?

-Stem cells treatment rheumatoid arthritis is primarily focused on utilizing isolated and expanded MSCs cells + tissue specific growth factors to target inflammation and promote tissue repair.
+Stem cell treatment for rheumatoid arthritis primarily focuses on utilizing isolated and expanded UC-MSCs cells + cell-specific growth factors to target inflammation and promote tissue repair.
 The process generally involves:Immunomodulatory-Stem-Cells-treatment-Rheumatoid-Arthritis

 1. Harvesting MSCs from the patient’s bone marrow, adipose tissue, or donated umbilical cord tissue

-2. Processing and expanding the types and quantities stem cells in a certified stem cell laboratory
+2. Processing and expanding the types and quantities of stem cells in a certified stem cell laboratory

-3. Depending on the patients medical needs the isolated & expanded stem cells and introduced back into the patients’ affected joints or through combinations of intramuscular injections and/or intravenous infusions
+3. Depending on the patient’s medical needs, the isolated & expanded stem cells are introduced back into the patient’s affected joints or through combinations of intramuscular injections and intravenous infusions

-Once inside the body, the isolated MSC cells are growth factors help to:
+Once inside the body, the isolated MSC cells are growth factors that help to:

-• Modulate the negative immune response and reduce inflammation
+• Modulate the adverse immune response and reduce inflammation

 • Releasing growth factors and cytokines to promote tissue repair and regeneration